vishnu1411/Oct25DallasHack/AI_Challenges/AI02-Agent/02-challenge.md

-# 🏆 Challenge 02: Intelligent Agent with Azure Cosmos DB (Recommendations)
+# 🏆AI Challenge 02: Intelligent Agent with Azure Cosmos DB (Recommendations)

 ## 📖 Learning Objectives
 In this challenge, you will extend your AI agent’s capabilities by integrating it with an external database.
 Specifically, you’ll use **Azure Cosmos DB** to provide dynamic, data-driven responses (like product recommendations).
 By the end, you will know how to: